tremor-rs/tremor-www/docs/guides/metrics.md

 Now with taht set you can grab [the entire config from github](__GIT__/../code/metrics/) and start it with `docker-compose -f  aggregation.yaml up`.

-The chronograf ui can be found at (`http://localhost:8888`)[http://localhost:8888].
+You can find the chronograf UI at (`http://localhost:8888`)[http://localhost:8888].

 ## Tremor metrics

-Finally let us talk about how to access tremors own metrics.
-We choose to allow tremor to process them itself and forward them as required.
-This avoids a extra step for configuring metrics,  having to implement connectivity, or forcing the users in a specific way of monitoring.
+Finally, let us talk about how to access tremors own metrics.
+We choose to allow tremor to process them and forward them as required.
+This avoids an extra step for configuring metrics, implementing connectivity, or forcing the users into a specific way of monitoring.

 This is done using the [`metrics connector`](../reference/connectors/metrics.md).

 ### Connectors

-To enable metric collection for connectors we need to update their configuration.
+To enable metrics collection for connectors, we need to update their configuration.
 Namely we add the `metrics_interval_s` option.
-We choose a interval of 5 seconds to keep the overhead low.
+We choose 5 seconds to keep the overhead low.

 ```troy
   # define the udp server